Queen Street

 For over two decades Kittiwakes have been flying from the coast and the North Sea, along the River Tyne and have been settling to build nests as part of colonies eleven miles inland on the quaysides of Newcastle and Gateshead.
 Some sites which have been chosen by the Kittiwakes themselves are owned by individuals or organisations where their presence has been very much welcomed such as the Baltic Gallery for Contemporary Art or the Saltmeadows Tower.

 In the heart of Newcastle Quayside as visitors and residents start to climb up to the inner parts of the city, there is such a building on Queen Street.
-This has avi-shock installed, and there is a history of birds nesting, then being absent for some time.
+This has avi-shock installed on the upper reaches of the rear of the building, and there is a history of birds nesting on the river facing side.

 successfully raising a dozen young chicks”.

-There are currently no anti-bird deterrents where they are nesting.
-The avi-shock exists more on the higher reaches of the building which can be best viewed from the Tyne Bridge.
+There are currently no anti-bird deterrents where Kittiwakes have nested in recent years.
+The avi-shock exists more on the rear of the building which can be best viewed from the Tyne Bridge.
+As the Kittiwake colony present on Queen Street continues to grow, the risk of anti-bird deterrents being installed increases.

 We wish them good fortune and will be watching out for their welfare over the coming seasons.